anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <p align="center"><b>Table 8-1a.
 Multi-Cloud Principles</b></p>

-If telecommunication operators decide to run some of their public telecom network functions in a multi-cloud environment, and specifically in public clouds, the industry will need a set of new standards and new security tools able to regulate the interactions between participating parties.
-For instance, it seems to be sensible to eliminate access to some restricted areas altogether rather than merely prohibit it.
-The ETSI standard TS 103 457 “Interface to offload sensitive functions to a trusted domain” provides extra security requirements for public clouds to offer telecommunication operators the option of running public telecom network functions in public clouds.
+For telco operators to run their network functions in a multi-cloud environment, and specifically, in public clouds, the industry will need a set of new standards and new security tools to manage and regulate the interactions between multi-cloud participating parties.
+For instance, it seems sensible to eliminate access to restricted areas rather than merely prohibit it.
+The ETSI standard TS 103 457 “Interface to offload sensitive functions to a trusted domain” provides extra security requirements for public clouds so as to enable telco operators the option of running network functions in public clouds.

 <a name="8.3"></a>
 ## 8.3 Telco Edge Cloud